kamali-sina/Sophia-Compiler/README.md

 Each Phase is available as a separate branch, but phase-4 contains all the previous phases.

+## Running The Code

+To run the code, you can use the following command:

+    make

+Remember that to run the Makefile, you must have had installed Antlr4 and Java on your system and edit the Makefile to point at your installation paths.

 ## Acknowledgments

-It was programmed by Sina Kamali & Sina Negarandeh at the University of Tehran.
+This project was programmed by Sina Kamali & Sina Negarandeh at the University of Tehran.
 Please refer to the [LICENCE](https://github.com/kamali-sina/Sophia-Compiler/blob/phase-4/LICENCE) file for more info regarding the use of this product.